ShurkaWake/ImageToAsciiConverter/README.md

 **WORKS ONLY ON WINDOWS**

 ## Running of script
-Use Windows PowerShell or simple Command Line to start this script.
+Use Windows PowerShell or Command Line to start this script.
 Make sure that you have .NET 6 or higher on your PC.

 ### 1. Open bin directory of project
 Example: